UST Growling Tigers basketball: Schedule overview

-The Growling Tigers' preparation for the season begins in late-March, or at the tailend of the academic year.
+The Growling Tigers' preparation for the season begins in late-March, or at the tail end of the academic year.
 It was recently moved to late-April following a shift in the opening of the school calendar from June to August.
 UST usually plays in two major preseason tournaments for two to three months and they sometimes join provincial pocket tournaments in the lead-up to the UAAP tournament.
 On many occasions, a Team B lineup from their training pool is fielded to competitions that run parallel to another tournament.

-Among the off-season tournaments that the Growling Tigers participate in are the Filoil Flying V Preseason Cup, MILCU Under-25 Summer tournament, Breakdown Basketball Invitational tournament, PBA D-League Aspirants' Cup and the Father Martin Cup.
+Among the offseason tournaments that the Growling Tigers participate in are the Filoil Flying V Preseason Cup, the MILCU U-25 Summer tournament, the Breakdown Basketball Invitational tournament, PBA D-League Aspirants' Cup and the Father Martin Cup.

-In the 14-game UAAP men's basketball tournament, the Tigers play from twice to thrice weekly against the seven other member collegiate teams in the course of the two round-robin elimination games from early September until mid-November.
+In the 14-game UAAP basketball tournament, the Tigers play from twice to thrice weekly against the seven other member teams in the course of the two round-robin elimination games from early September until mid-November.
 Playoff games may last until December, after which the postseason tournaments begin.

 In the postseason, UST usually qualifies to participate in the Philippine Collegiate Champions League, depending on their rank from the concluded UAAP season.